-Community Development in the Context of the Social and Environmental Transition: Eight Regional Development Processes in Quebec
+Community development in the context of the social and environmental transition: Eight Local development processes in Quebec

 By Lucie Morin, Sonia Racine, Denis Bourque, André-Anne Parent, René Lachapelle, Christian Jetté, Stéphane Grenier, Dominic Foisy, Sébastien Savard, Serigne Touba Mbacké Gueye, Geneviève Le Dorze-Cloutier, Ariane Hamel and Charlotte Goglio